jjvanzon/Circular-Language-Spec/broader-view/from-spec/interfaces-broader-view/interfaces-group-by-source.md

 If you use a command from some vague site, then the command is not reliable.
 If you access a command through a class, and that command is hosted elsewhere, you might know you can trust that other site.

 You might be aware of what site a command is from and estimate if your consider this site reliable before you run a command.
-You might do with the whole internet now, so you might be aware of where stuff comes.
+You might have to do with the whole internet now, so you might be aware of where stuff comes.
 This counts for everything: commands, classes, objects, modules.
 You just need to be aware what site you are accessing and whether you consider it a safe source.

 ### Other Thoughts